AlexisRenchon/ClimaViz.jl/README.md

 - better layout (Bonito.Card, less gaps, etc.)
 - colorbar
 - Seasonal plot of var
+- Make a helper function to return path to latest longruns (land, atmos)

 ## Requests
 New ideas are welcome.
 Anything is possible so don't hesitate.